puzpuzpuz/xsync/README.md

 ### UMPSCQueue

 A `UMPSCQueue` is an unbounded multi-producer single-consumer concurrent queue.
+This means that multiple goroutines can publish items to the queue while not more than a single goroutine must be consuming those items.
+Unlike bounded queues, this one puts no limit to the queue capacity.

 ```go
 q := xsync.NewUMPSCQueue[string]()